njeffers/wpseo-woocommerce/README.md

 Changelog

 ### 12.4.1: December 17th, 2019
 Bugfixes:
-* In 3.8.1 WooCommerce tweaked the Product Schema output, this tweak broke our Schema integration, this release fixes that.
+* Fixes a bug where reviews weren't output in the Product schema when WooCommerce 3.8.1 was installed.

 ### 12.4: November 26th, 2019
 Other: